Coeur d'Alene, Idaho

 Coeur d'Alene has grown significantly since the 1990s, in part because of a substantial increase in tourism, encouraged by resorts and recreational activities in the area and outmigration predominantly from other western states.
-The Coeur d'Alene Resort and its 0.75 mi floating boardwalk and a 165 acre natural area called Tubbs Hill take up a prominent portion of the city's downtown.
+The Coeur d'Alene Resort and its world-record 3,300-foot floating boardwalk and a 165 acre natural area called Tubbs Hill take up a prominent portion of the city's downtown.
 Popular parks such as City Park and Beach and McEuen Park are also fixtures of the downtown waterfront.
 The city has become somewhat of a destination for golfers; there are five courses in the city, including the Coeur d'Alene Resort Golf Course and its unique 14th hole floating green.
 The Coeur d'Alene Casino and its Circling Raven Golf Club is located approximately 27 mi south and the largest theme park in the Northwestern United States, Silverwood Theme Park, is located approximately 20 mi north.
 There are also several ski resorts and other recreation areas nearby.
 The city is home to the Museum of North Idaho and North Idaho College, and it has become known for having one of the largest holiday light shows in the United States and hosting a popular Ironman Triathlon event.
 Coeur d'Alene is located on the route of Interstate 90 and is served by the Coeur d'Alene Airport as well as the Brooks Seaplane Base by air.
 In print media, local issues are covered by the Coeur d'Alene Press daily newspaper.